|

 We believe we have identified this plant correctly to this variety but received it unnamed from Joe Ambriz of Ambriz Kingdom of Plants, who had in turned received it without a name.
 Our plants were produced by coring the center of several mature plants, which promoted the many offshoots we potted up.
 What appears to be this same or a very similar plant is called x Gasteraloe 'Savannah' or 'Silver Swirls', though some sources note it a larger plant with bumpier leaves than 'Kabela'.

-The information displayed on this page about Gasteraloe 'Kabela is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
-We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Gasteraloe 'Kabela is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |